-The team is particularly regarded for its strong working relationships with regulators including the NZCC, and its ability to work seamlessly with multinational teams on global transactions.
-The team acted on over one-third of all merger clearance applications handled by the NZCC in the last two years, and received NZCC informal approval in respect of double that amount in the same period.
+The team is particularly regarded for its strong working relationships with regulators including the NZCC, and its ability to work seamlessly with multi-national teams on global transactions.
+The team acted on over a third of all merger clearance applications handled by the NZCC in the last two years, and received NZCC informal approval in respect of double that amount in the same period.

-The team is notable for the depth of its senior associates’ expertise.
-They have 20 years' experience between them, and operate at a level exceeding that of many competition law partners in New Zealand.
+The team is notable for the depth of expertise and experience of its Senior Associates - with 20 years' experience between them and operating at a level exceeding that of many competition law partners in New Zealand.

 Key transactions and clients

-During the past year, the team has acted on a large number of market-leading deals and litigation.
-This includes acting for Fairfax and APN on the merger of their print, radio and other publishing businesses with a view to establishing the only media company in the NZX Top 50; defending Kiwibank against allegations of anti-competitive behaviour in terminating the account of a money remittance provider for due to AML risk; advising the two major New Zealand TV companies and the two major print companies on the creation of a programmatic digital advertising exchange; acting for Reckitt Benkiser in relation to its Nurofen advertising; acting on the largest global tech deal (Dell/EMC); and acting on Pfizer/Allergan (the largest pharma deal in New Zealand last year).
-Russell McVeagh’s lawyers are regular antitrust advisers to significant New Zealand and multinational companies such as Spark, Fonterra, Fairfax, Meridian Energy, NBC Universal, Westpac, Progressive Enterprises and Auckland Airport.
+During the last year, the team has acted on a large number of market-leading deals and litigation.
+This includes acting for Fairfax and APN on the merger of their print, radio and other publishing businesses with a view to establishing the only media company in the NZX Top 50; defending Kiwibank against allegations of anti-competitive behaviour in terminating the account of a money remittance provider for due to AML risk; advising the two major New Zealand TV companies and the two major print companies on the creation of a programmatic digital advertising exchange; acting for Reckitt Benkiser in relation to its Nurofen advertising; acting on the largest global tech deal (Dell/EMC); and Pfizer/Allergan (the largest pharma deal in New Zealand last year).
+Russell McVeagh are regular anti-trust advisers to significant New Zealand and multi-national companies such as Spark, Fonterra, Fairfax, Meridian Energy, NBC Universal, Westpac, and Auckland Airport.

-- International Law Office Client Choice Awards 2016 – exclusive winner in competition and antitrust (Sarah Keene);
+- International Law Office Client Choice Awards 2016 - Exclusive winner in Competition & Antitrust (Sarah Keene)

-- Lawyer Monthly’s 2016 Women in Law Award, given in recognition for outstanding legal expertise and contribution within competition and regulatory law (Sarah Keene – the only New Zealand winner);
+- Lawyer Monthly – Women in Law 2016 Award in recognition for outstanding legal expertise and contribution within Competition and Regulatory Law (Sarah Keene).
+Sarah was the only New Zealand winner.

-- M&A Today’s 2016 Global Award for Law firm of the Year (Competition) – New Zealand;
+- M&A Today Global Awards 2016 Law firm of the Year (Competition) - New Zealand

-- Ranked “Elite” in Global Competition Review’s 2015 New Zealand competition bar review;
+- Global Competition Review 2015 New Zealand competition bar review